all-contributors/all-contributors/README.md

 Use this project as an example implementation of the all-contributors specification (see the [Contributors](#contributors) section below).

+If you find maintaining the list of contributors tedious, try using the [CLI tool](https://www.npmjs.com/package/all-contributors-cli) to lighten your load.

 ## Specification

 1. A section in a prominent place for the project (the `README.md` file for most projects) for a listing of contributors.